-There are dozens, even hundreds, of factors that relate to how well a website ranks in search engines and over the years we’ve heard them all – many are true (or at least based on truth), but there are still those lingering ‘ranking factors’ that some website owners will never let go, no matter how irrelevant, or harmful, it could actually be to your rankings.
+There are dozens, even hundreds, of factors that relate to how well a website ranks in search engines.
+Over the years we’ve heard them all – many true (or at least based on truth), but there are still those lingering ‘ranking factors’ that some website owners will never let go of no matter how irrelevant, or harmful, it could actually be to your rankings.

 The biggest factor brought up by website owners is the link factor – the more links you have the better you rank, regardless of where the link comes from, points to or is positioned with.

 Now this statement is incorrect for a number of reasons (and don’t worry if this is you – keep reading and we’ll tell you why this isn’t right).
 While links to your site do still technically act as a ‘vote’ for you, what’s more important is where that link has come from.
 Does the site have anything to do with what your site is about?
 Does the site have any authority on this topic?
 What other kinds of links do they have on their site?
 Is this somewhere you’d be happy for your customers to find you?

 Expanding from my talk last week about Google Places optimisation through citations and the use of good local directories, I will explain in more detail what constitutes a good link, and the types of links you should always avoid.

 Good Links vs. Bad Links